 3. End-to-end encryption

-Many entities like payment cards, merchants, card brands and issuing bank play a significant role in an online transaction.
-Exchange of loads of sensitive data of worth billions of dollars takes place in a year.
-Due to this it has become a hotspot for hackers.
+Many entities like payment cards, merchants, card brands, and issuing banks play a significant role in an online transactions.
+The exchange of loads of sensitive data worth billions of dollars takes place in a year.
+Due to this, it has become a hotspot for hackers.

 End-to-End encryption is a solution to this massive threat as it ensures that data is safe and sound.
 It conducts security audits and penetration tests which takes the security measures to an extra mile.